What qualifications do you need to be a dog groomer?

 What is the typical salary of a dog groomer?

 The average salary for a dog groomer in the UK is around £22,000, although this varies heavily depending on where you work.
 If you are self-employed then you can select your own charges based on what you see fit, whereas those working within a chain will have a fixed salary.

 How do I become a dog groomer?

 There's no set roadmap or specific qualifications needed to become a dog groomer.
 However, a course in grooming, styling or animal welfare would be beneficial to help you stand out from the crowd.
 Taking the time to train professionally means your clients know they can trust you with their furry family members.
 Typical ways that people enter this career are:

 - Though an apprenticeship

 - By completing a specialised course run by a training provider

 - By gaining work experience

-Here at GroomArts, we offer the popular OCN Level 3 Diploma in Dog Grooming.
+Here at GroomArts, we offer the popular AIM Qualifications Level 3 Diploma in Dog Grooming.
 This Ofqual approved course enables students to learn and understand what it takes to become a commercially effective pet groomer.
 Achieving this qualification ensures you will be equipped with the right skills to set up your own business in the future.